Ranapop/teaching-resources/CP/lab8/tutorials/car-shop.md

 Feel free to write code at the begining of the main function to test these functions before moving on.

 # Allocating and filling the arrays

+We keep the same data structures as until now:
+* an array of strings - brand names
+* an array of ints - number of models for each brand
+* an array of arrays of strings - model names
+* an array of arrays of doubles - model prices

+We will